 [Include the following if the jury was instructed in the relevant statutes unit on concurrent causation.]

-The defense asserts that the defendant is relieved of responsibility for the death of [name of decedent] because [describe concurrent cause] may have contributed to causing [name of decedent]’s death.
-Therefore, to determine that the defendant by reason of intoxication caused the death of [name of decedent], you must find that either—

-1. [concurrent cause] did not contribute to causing the death of [name of decedent]; or
+5. a. [concurrent cause] did not contribute to causing the death of [name of decedent]; or

-2. [concurrent cause] contributed to causing the death of [name of decedent], but [concurrent cause] was clearly insufficient to cause the death of [name of decedent]; or
+b. [concurrent cause] contributed to causing the death of [name of decedent], but [concurrent cause] was clearly insufficient to cause the death of [name of decedent]; or

-3. [concurrent cause] contributed to causing the death of [name of decedent], but the intoxication of the defendant was clearly sufficient to cause the death of [name of decedent].
+c. [concurrent cause] contributed to causing the death of [name of decedent], but the intoxication of the defendant was clearly sufficient to cause the death of [name of decedent].

 [Continue with the following.]

-You must all agree on elements 1, 2, 3, and 4 listed above, but you do not have to agree on the method of intoxication listed in elements 3.a and 3.b above.
+You must all agree on elements [1, 2, 3, and 4/ 1, 2, 3, 4, and 5] listed above, but you do not have to agree on the method of intoxication listed in elements 3.a and 3.b above [and you do not have to agree on which of elements 5.a, 5.b, or 5.c that the state may have proven beyond a reasonable doubt].

-If you all agree the state has failed to prove, beyond a reasonable doubt, one or more of elements 1, 2, 3, and 4 listed above, you must find the defendant “not guilty.”
+If you all agree the state has failed to prove, beyond a reasonable doubt, one or more of elements [1, 2, 3, and 4/1, 2, 3, 4, and 5] listed above, you must find the defendant “not guilty.”

-If you all agree the state has proved, beyond a reasonable doubt, each of the four elements listed above, you must find the defendant “guilty.”
+If you all agree the state has proved, beyond a reasonable doubt, each of the [four/five] elements listed above, you must find the defendant “guilty.”

 [Insert any other instructions raised by the evidence.
 Then continue with the verdict form found in CPJC 2.1, the general charge.]